What language is spoken in Malaysia?

 How welcoming is Malaysia to LGBTQ travellers and families?

-Malaysia is a cconservative country with traditional beliefs, we advise LGBTQ travelers to be discreet.
-Big cities in Malaysia such as Kuala lumpur, Penang and Langkawi are quite modern and welcoming to all the tourists.
+Malaysia is a conservative country with traditional beliefs, we advise LGBTQ travelers to be discreet.
+Big cities in Malaysia such as Kuala Lumpur, Penang and Langkawi are quite modern and welcoming to all tourists.

 Is tipping customary in Malaysia?